Contact: Lisa Teeters, mteeters@k12.wv.us

 Requirement for the Assessment

-Optional – Districts and schools may – but are not required to – administer the CIAs.
+Optional – Counties and schools may – but are not required to – administer the Modules.
+Some counties may require these assessments on a county level.

 Amount of Time to Complete the Assessment